-Any Executive Board member may be removed from office with or without cause by a two-thirds vote of the membership attending a membership meeting.
-A 14-day notice of the proposed action shall be given.
+Any Executive Board member may be removed from office with or without cause by a two-thirds vote of the membership attending the meeting and for which 14-day notice has been given.

 Section E. Vacancies

 Vacancies shall be filled by a vote of the membership at the next regular membership meeting to complete the unexpired term of the officer being replaced, pursuant to Outreach Task Force procedures described in Article 7.